pzembrod/cc64/File-formats.md

 block number.
 In this way you can handle source code on a bare-metal system (a common use case of Forth) without any need for a file system.
 The screen is usually treated as 16 lines of source, with 64 characters each.
 No newline.
-Because the C64 display has only 40 characters per line, ultraFORTH tweaks that a bit and treats a screen as 24 lines of 41 characters and 1 line of 40.
+Because the C64 display has only 40 characters per line, UltraForth tweaks that a bit and treats a screen as 24 lines of 41 characters and 1 line of 40.
 Still no newlines.